hetalang/heta-specifications/docs/classes.md

 - Subclasses of `_Switcher` define specific conditions or events that activate the assignments.
 - The `active` property can be used to enable or disable the switcher during the simulation.
 - `_Switcher`s can change value or `Record`, `Species`, `Compartment`, etc. instances but not `Const` instances.
+- `active: null` clears the property and is invalid after final validation in a concrete namespace.

 ## TimeSwitcher